Viewport rendering uses the 3D Viewport rendering for quick preview renders.

 While this option is not specific to Viewport rendering, it's often useful to enable, since it removes data such as rigs and empties that can be a distraction.

-For the most part, Viewport Render uses the curremt viewport settings.
+For the most part, Viewport Render uses the current viewport settings.
 Some settings are located in the render panel of the render engine that is used to render the view.

-Sampling and Alpha Transparency Mode options can be set by thefrom the Properties panel.
-Make sure the Workbench or EEVEE render engine is selected to see the appropiate values.
+Sampling and Alpha Transparency Mode options can be set in.
+Make sure the Workbench or Eevee render engine is selected to see the appropriate values.

 Additionally, some render settings are used too:

 - File Format & Output (file path, format, compression settings, etc.)

 Activating Viewport Render will render from the current active view.
 This means that if you are not in an active camera view then a virtual camera is used to match the current perspective.
 To get an image from the camera point of view, enter the active camera view with Numpad0.

 As with a normal render, you can abort it with Esc.